Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Defeating a Trainer in a Secret Base will give the player a reward
  - Add new features to the secret base, like an option to heal the mons or access the storage pc
  - Add virtual fights to the Secret Base for EV training and levelling
+ - Lanette will give a PC Decoration for the Secret Base instead of the Dolls.
+This PC will have the same functionality as any PC from the Pokemon Centers, with possibly some extra, secret base-exclusive features.

 ## Updated mechanics
  - Change Synchronize to force Wild Pokemon to have the same nature as the Pokemon with Synchronize 100% of the time?